kaishx/wfa/README.md

 * And we can infer the "Goldilocks Zone" where to be between these filters (e.g., 0.75 / 0.2 and 0.80 / 0.1)
     * A good middle-ground between MDD and Volume, while maintaining the performance per pair.

-* Additionally, we must note that no parameter set eliminates drawdowns — failures of mean reversion remain an unavoidable structural risk.

 The two boundary regimes highlight the extremes:

 * (0.9, 0.2) floods the system with non-stationary spreads.